Safety Tips When Driving on Slippery Roads

 Some cars come equipped with additional safety features like backup cameras and sensors that tell you when other vehicles are nearby.
 If you rely on these features, make sure that they are functioning properly at all times.

 9. Keep Calm if You’re Involved in a Skid or Crash

 If your vehicle begins to slide or if you are involved in an accident, try not to panic.
 This is usually easier said than done, but it can help prevent the accident from getting any worse.

 Avoid the temptation to slam on the brakes if you are skidding and try to steer your vehicle slowly in the direction you want it to go.

 10. Have a Plan

 Although we like to think that we can avoid motor vehicle accidents, sometimes they occur when roads are slippery and other drivers are being unsafe.
 Have a plan for who you will call if you are involved in an accident.
 Be thinking about a safe place to pull over and make sure that your cell phone is charged before driving so that you can contact an emergency responder if needed.

 Law Offices of Wolf & Pravato Can Help You After a Car Accident

 If you were involved in a car accident, you might be entitled to compensation.
-A Fort Lauderdale car accident attorney from Law Offices of Wolf & Pravato may be able to build your case for you.
+A car accident attorney Fort Lauderdale from the Law Offices of Wolf & Pravato may be able to build your case for you.
 We represent clients throughout South Florida.

 To learn more, call Law Offices of Wolf & Pravato now at (954) 633-8270.
 We provide all callers with a free case review.